mark-casey/KPM/README.md

 ### Finish configuring MAAS

- - Add public SSH key to the user you will be logged into MAAS as when deploying (presumably $MAAS_ADMIN_USER).
+ - Add the public SSH key you want to use for logging in to deployed nodes to the user you will be logged into MAAS as when deploying them.
-     - Recent MAAS 2.0 beta releases seem to be missing the Add SSH Key button in the web UI.
-See https://github.com/ropsoft/mass_script/blob/master/setup.bash for commands to recreate CLI login to MAAS, and then add key with:
-       ```maas "${MAAS_ADMIN_USER}" sshkeys create key="ssh-rsa AAAAB3N... your_key_comment"```
  - Enable DHCP and DNS from MAAS on the mgmt interface:
-     - Recent MAAS 2.0 beta releases have this under "Take action" at the top left on the page found by clicking to config the VLAN assigned to the fabric of the desired interface/subnet.

 ### Install OSes with MAAS